Trump signs order imposing new tariffs on a number of trading partners that go into effect in 7 days

 Trump reached a deal with South Korea on Wednesday, and earlier with the European Union, Japan, Indonesia and the Philippines.
 His commerce secretary, Howard Lutnick, said on Fox News Channel's “Hannity” that there were agreements with Cambodia and Thailand after they had agreed to a ceasefire to their border conflict.

-Norwegian Finance Minister Jens Stoltenberg said it was “completely uncertain” whether a deal would be completed before Trump's deadline.

-But even the public announcement of a deal can offer scant reassurance for an American trading partner.

-EU officials are waiting to complete a crucial document outlining how the framework to tax imported autos and other goods from the 27-member state bloc would operate.
-Trump had announced a deal Sunday while he was in Scotland.
+Going into Thursday, wealthy Switzerland and Norway were still uncertain about their tariff rates.
+EU officials were waiting to complete a crucial document outlining how the framework to tax imported autos and other goods from the 27-member state bloc would operate.
+Trump had announced a deal on Sunday while he was in Scotland.

-“The U.S. has made these commitments.
-Now it’s up to the U.S. to implement them.
-The ball is in their court,” EU Commission spokesperson Olof Gill said.
-The document would not be legally binding.

 Trump said as part of the agreement with Mexico that goods imported into the U.S. would continue to face a 25% tariff that he has ostensibly linked to fentanyl trafficking.
 He said autos would face a 25% tariff, while copper, aluminum and steel would be taxed at 50% during the negotiating period.